steadylearner/Python-Blog/posts/Docker/How to use Docker commands.md

 <!--  -->

 In this post, we will learn how to use Docker commands.
-We will build a web app and learn how to deploy it to [Docker Hub] also.
+We will make a web app inside a Docker container and turn it into an Docker image and learn how to upload it to [Docker Hub].

 <br />